rollerworks/search/README.md

 This is an open source project.
 If you'd like to contribute, please read the [Contributing Guidelines][2].
 If you're submitting a pull request, please follow the guidelines in the [Submitting a Patch][3] section.

+**Note:** RollerworksSearch is developed in a monolith repository, do not open pull request against repositories marked as `[READ-ONLY]`, thank you.

 [Join the chat at https://gitter.im/rollerworks/search](https://gitter.im/rollerworks/search?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)